- About 4-H

 - Grant Application Report Form (filled out after the project is completed)

-Issues conference delegates who attended the 2013 Issues Conference (either as Issues I or Issues II delegates) are eligible to apply for one of the committee member positions.
+Planning Committee Opportunities Issues conference delegates who attended the 2014 Issues Conference (either as Issues I or Issues II delegates) are eligible to apply for one of the committee member positions.
 The requested paperwork is listed below.
 ALL meetings should be attended so please make sure you are willing to make this committment before completing an application.

 - Information Letter (link to letter)